Professor Karl Otto Ellefsen (Project leader)

 As a PhD candidate of AHO from Autumn 2015, she employs her profession and interest to the topic of The Urbanisation of Rural China, and stresses to analyse the contemporary phenomenon and gain the knowledge of successful or unsuccessful strategies at virtual and physical manner.

-Bin Li is an architect and landscape architect from Beijing, China.
+Bin Li is an architect and landscape architect from Beijing.
 Her works bridge fields of architecture, landscape, and territory, scales of miniature and panorama, environments of rural and urban.
 Before moving to Oslo and joining AHO, she practiced in Boston, Berlin and Hong Kong including Vogt Landscape Architects and Rural Urban Framework.
-Bin holds a Master of Architecture degree with a concentration in Landscape Architecture from Massachusetts Institute of Technology, and a Bachelor of Arts in Architectural Studies from the University of Hong Kong.
+Bin holds a Master of Architecture degree from Massachusetts Institute of Technology, and a Bachelor of Arts in Architectural Studies from the University of Hong Kong.

 Halvor is an architect, and assistant professor at The Oslo School of Architecture and Design (AHO).
 He graduated as an architect from the Royal Danish Academy of Fine Arts in Copenhagen, 2005.
 His PhD from AHO focused on recent harbor front developments in Oslo (1980-2010).

 Espen is a PhD candidate at the Institute of Urbanism and Landscape where he studies use of GIS (Geographical Information Systems) in strategic planning.
 The project is focusing on how geographical information can expose urban patterns and how such information, both spatial and nonspatial, can reveal new site relationships.